Smallville season 10: Development

-On March 4, 2010, The CW announced that Smallville would be back for its tenth and final season, which would consist of 22 episodes.
-Tom Welling, Erica Durance, Cassidy Freeman, Callum Blue, and Justin Hartley were the only regular cast members from the previous season who were contracted for the tenth season; although Blue was not picked up for the second year of his deal.
-As Allison Mack's contract was reportedly not renewed before the end of season nine, her status was in question.
-To put doubts to rest, executive producer Brian Peterson told Entertainment Weeklys Michael Ausiello that he was "very optimistic" that Allison Mack would be back.
+In March 2010, The CW renewed Smallville for its tenth and final season, which consists of 22 episodes.
+Tom Welling, Erica Durance, Cassidy Freeman, Callum Blue, and Justin Hartley were the only regular cast members from the previous season who were contracted for the tenth season, although Blue was not picked up for the second year of his deal.
+As Allison Mack's contract was reportedly not renewed before the end of season nine, her status was in question, although executive producer Brian Peterson was "very optimistic" that Allison Mack would return.

-The studio's official press release was presented on May 20, 2010 and confirmed that Smallville would be remaining at its Friday, 8 p.m. time slot.
+The studio's official press release was presented two months later and confirmed that Smallville would be remaining at its Friday, 8 p.m. time slot.
 It also revealed that Smallville would be reteaming with Supernatural, a series that was originally slotted just behind Smallville on Thursday nights for four seasons.
 The press release did not list Mack in the list of stars.
-On May 21, 2010, Mack released a statement confirming that she would not return as a series regular, but would return for multiple episodes to wind up her storyline.
-However, at the 2010 Comic-Con, Peterson stated that, despite her long absence and limited episode count, Mack would remain a series regular.
-Mack stated that her hope is that the character of Chloe will hold on to her integrity as the writers close out her storyline.
+Mack released a statement that month that she would not return as a series regular, but would return for multiple episodes to wind up her storyline, while Peterson stated that, despite her long absence and limited episode count, Mack would remain a series regular.
+Mack said that her hope was that the character of Chloe will hold on to her integrity as the writers closed out her storyline.
 For the actress, watching as her character matured over the years—from sacrificing the things she wanted for the sake of her friends, to finally reaching a point where she can strive to satisfy her own needs and wants—has been important for her.
-Tom Welling, who served as a part-time producer for season nine, was announced as a full executive producer for season ten.
+Tom Welling, who served as a part-time producer for season nine, was promoted as a full executive producer for season ten.
 Welling was also set to direct two episodes during the season, and Justin Hartley was contracted to direct another episode.